-ActiveDEMAND has really tight integration with GoToWebinar that includes all sorts of added bonuses like attendance recording, automatic webinar creation, integrated RSVP lists, custom join links per registrant, and more.
+ActiveDEMAND has really tight integration with GoToWebinar that includes all sorts of added bonuses like attendance recording, automatic webinar creation, integrated RSVP lists, custom join links per registrant and more.
 But, some companies just want to keep their webinars or online group events cheap and cheerful: opting to use the built-in meeting systems in Microsoft Office 365 and Google’s GSuite or streaming live to YouTube.
-So we thought we’d write a quick guide about using those platforms for online events, their pros, cons, and what to watch out for.
+So we thought we’d write a quick guide about using those platforms for online events, their pros, and cons, and what to watch out for.

 Essentially, one of the biggest differences is that GSuite and Teams are meeting platforms at heart, not webinar platforms.
 Widescale controls, polling, and moderation tools aren’t really the focus, so they don’t scale to large groups very well.
 But, you can create future meetings and get join links and dial-in details.

 In Google Meet, by default, guests who try to join early will have to wait for you to approve them.
 You can mute or remove attendees.

 In Microsoft Teams, guests also start in a lobby and you can mute or remove them.
 You also have some added role controls on meetings themselves to set who can present.